Monitoring Proxmox VE with Grafana Stack on LXC

 Prometheus Alert Rules = What fires alerts

-• Adds labels like severity: critical or notification_channel: telegram
+• Attaches labels like severity: critical or notification_channel: telegram

 • Sends matching alerts to AlertManager